 However, due to their deep devotion and sincere love, they do not leave their relationships, much to their displeasure.
 Despite their disorders, they find their inner peace in devotion.

 What is very nice about INFPs’ personality is their struggle to keep their partner up on a pedestal, not being discouraged by some inconsistencies with reality.
 They continue to beautify the image of the loved one, and the result is a relationship that passes the test of time.

 INFPs are not naturally interested in administrative issues such as paying bills and cleaning, but they are very good at doing these things when they need to.
 When they get involved, they can be good money stewards.

-Sexually, INFPs are slower to open up to their partner.
+Intimately, INFPs are slower to open up to their partner.
 But, once the trust grows, they will see the intimate moments as an opportunity to show their love, their affection.
-They value attitude, words more than the sexual act itself.
+They value attitude, words more than the intimate act itself.
 Having a tendency to put others above personal desires, they will pursue the satisfaction of their partners first.

 A real problem that INFP people have is the strong disapproval of conflict and criticism.
 They are quick to take everything personally, regardless of the other’s intention.
 They become irrational and very emotionally involved in such situations where any criticism is considered to be against them.

 There can be problems when their partners are dominant Thinkers or Judges.
 INFPs feel threatened by the attitude of those who use logic, argumentation, and tend to respond emotionally and negatively.